“The quality of one’s life is directly related to the quality of questions you ask yourself.” – Tony Robbins

 So, never stop asking open-ended questions.
 Each question and each answer opens opportunities to discover new insights and new possibilities.
 It will open doors to a whole different platform and conversations that we never dreamed of.

-In fact, the very simple act of questioning gives us the chance to assess our own assumptions, feelings, thoughts, beliefs, actions
+In fact, the very simple act of questioning gives us the chance to assess our own assumptions, feelings, thoughts, beliefs, actions and even our own personal biases.

 This simple but powerful gesture gives us the opportunity to measure evaluate our This is the FOUNDATION FOR RAISING OUR CONSCIOUSNESS.